Wildlife conservation: Species conservation

 It is estimated that, because of human activities, current species extinction rates are about 1000 times greater than the background extinction rate (the 'normal' extinction rate that occurs without additional influence).
 According to the IUCN, out of all species assessed, over 42,100 are at risk of extinction and should be under conservation.
 Of these, 25% are mammals, 14% are birds, and 40% are amphibians.
 However, because not all species have been assessed, these numbers could be even higher.
 A 2019 UN report assessing global biodiversity extrapolated IUCN data to all species and estimated that 1 million species worldwide could face extinction.
+Conservation of a select species are often prioritized on several factors which include significant economic and ecological value, as well as desirability or attractiveness.
 Yet, because resources are limited, sometimes it is not possible to give all species that need conservation due consideration.

-Deciding which species to conserve is a function of how close to extinction a species is, whether the species is crucial to the ecosystem it resides in, and how much we care about it.
+The species problem occurring in some cases due to natural hybridization, cryptic species, and natural evolution of species can be represented for species conservation by different approaches, such as multicriteria species approaches, subspecies, evolutionarily significant units, distinct population segments or species-population continuum.